brainhack-school2024/Ashkar_project/README.md

 - Github reposiory with all the data needed to train the model, describing the project and explaining the results;
 - Two Pre-trained models on 3 and 7 Brain images;
 - The Wrap-up presentation done at the end of the Brainhack school (14-06-2024);
-- Two versions of the model (ready to be ran on Google Colab for faster computing and locally using a CPU only).
+- Two versions of the model 'GAN_MRI_to_CT_Visualstudio' and ' ' (ready to be ran on Google Colab for faster computing and locally using a CPU only).

 ## Results